Mount Ararat: Non-Armenian

-English Romantic poet William Wordsworth imagines seeing the ark in the poem "Sky-prospect — From the Plain of France."
+English Romantic poet William Wordsworth imagines seeing the ark in the poem "Sky-prospect — From the Plain of France".

-In his Journey to Arzrum (Путешествие в Арзрум; 1835–36), the celebrated Russian poet Aleksandr Pushkin recounted his travels to the Caucasus and Armenia at the time of the 1828–29 Russo-Turkish War.
+In his Journey to Arzrum (Путешествие в Арзрум; 1835–36), the celebrated Russian poet Aleksandr Pushkin recounted his travels to the Caucasus and Armenia at the time of the Russo-Turkish War of 1828–29.
+He wrote the following about his observations of Ararat:

 Russian Symbolist poet Valery Bryusov often referred to Ararat in his poetry and dedicated two poems to the mountain, which were published in 1917.
 Bryusov saw Ararat as the embodiment of antiquity of the Armenian people and their culture.

 Russian poet Osip Mandelstam wrote fondly of Ararat during his 1933 travels in Armenia.
-"I have cultivated in myself a sixth sense, an 'Ararat' sense," the poet wrote, "the sense of an attraction to a mountain."
+"I have cultivated in myself a sixth sense, an 'Ararat' sense", the poet wrote, "the sense of an attraction to a mountain."

-During his travels to Armenia, Soviet Russian writer Vasily Grossman observed Mount Ararat from Yerevan standing "high in the blue sky."
+During his travels to Armenia, Soviet Russian writer Vasily Grossman observed Mount Ararat from Yerevan standing "high in the blue sky".
 He wrote that "with its gentle, tender contours, it seems to grow not out of the earth but out of the sky, as if it has condensed from its white clouds and its deep blue.
 It is this snowy mountain, this bluish-white sunlit mountain that shone in the eyes of those who wrote the Bible."

-In The Maximus Poems (1953) American poet Charles Olson, who grew up near the Armenian neighborhood in Worcester, Massachusetts, compares the Ararat Hill near his childhood home to the mountain and "imagines he can capture an Armenian's immigrant perspective: the view of Ararat Hill as Mount Ararat."
+In The Maximus Poems (1953) American poet Charles Olson, who grew up near the Armenian neighborhood in Worcester, Massachusetts, compares the Ararat Hill near his childhood home to the mountain and "imagines he can capture an Armenian's immigrant perspective: the view of Ararat Hill as Mount Ararat".

 The world renowned Turkish-Kurdish writer Yaşar Kemal's 1970 book entitled Ağrı Dağı Efsanesi (The Legend of Mount Ararat) is about a local myth about a poor boy and the governor's daughter.
+There is also an opera (1971) and a film (1975) based on that novel.

-Several major episodes in Declare (2001) by Tim Powers take place on Mount Ararat.
-In the book, it is the focal point of supernatural happenings.
+In the 1984 science fiction novel Orion by Ben Bova, part three entitled "Flood" is set at an unspecified valley at the foot of Mount Ararat.
+The antagonist, Ahriman, floods the valley by melting the snow caps of the mountain in a bid to stop the invention of agriculture by a band of Epipalaeolithic hunter-gatherers.

-In the lore of Warhammer 40,000, Mount Ararat is the site of the destruction of the Thunder Warriors.
+Several major episodes in the supernatural spy novel Declare (2001) by Tim Powers take place on Mount Ararat, which is the focal point of supernatural happenings.